Rishitarajmishra123/Rishitarajmishra-projects-/Readmee.md

 ## 🛠️ Built With

-- C Language (or update to your language like Python, JavaScript, etc.)
+- C Language
 - GCC Compiler (for C)
 - Terminal-based interaction
+- visual studio code

 ## 🖥️ How to Run